Bryn Williams-Jones: Education

-An interdisciplinary scholar, Williams-Jones completed a bachelor's degree in Philosophy and then a Masters in Religious Studies (bioethics specialization) at McGill University, before pursuing his PhD in Interdisciplinary studies (bioethics) at the W. Maurice Young Centre for Applied Ethics at the University of British Columbia, where he focused on issues of genetics and ethics.
-He then did a post-doctoral fellowship at the Centre for Family Research, University of Cambridge, and was a junior research fellow at Homerton College.
-Before taking up his current position as professor at the Université de Montréal, he worked for a year as a research ethicist at the Cardiff Institute of Society, Health and Ethics, Cardiff University, Wales.
+Williams-Jones completed a bachelor's degree in Philosophy and a Masters in Religious Studies (bioethics specialization) at McGill University.
+He then pursued a PhD in Interdisciplinary studies (bioethics) at the W. Maurice Young Centre for Applied Ethics at the University of British Columbia, where his research focused on issues of genetics and ethics.
+He subsequently did a post-doctoral fellowship at the Centre for Family Research, at the University of Cambridge, and was a junior research fellow at Homerton College.
+He later worked as a research ethicist at Cardiff University, before joining the Université de Montréal.